 So, how do you check your design in a painting or a room or a garden?
 One quick way is to look at it through squinted eyes, as this will reduce the effect of colors and make values more pronounced.
 This is a masterful composition by Thomas Jayne.

 Or, take a photo of your room in black and white.
 You can also take a color photo and convert it to grey scale in a photo-editing program.
 This will help you understand how the eye moves around your room.

 An artist knows that the focal point of a painting is frequently where the lightest light meets the darkest dark.
 In decorating, the eye is naturally led in the same way.
 When you look at your black and white photo, you may be surprised to discover that the focal point of your room isn't what you thought it was.

-Dark, medium and light values can help set the mood of an interior room or garden room, creating excitement or repose.
+Dark, medium and light values can help set the mood of an interior room, or a garden room, creating excitement or repose.
 The psychological component of color notwithstanding, you could create a relaxing chartreuse room or an exciting beige room, if it is skillfully composed with the correct balance of values.

 |Amelia Handegan, Photographer: Pieter Estersohn|

 Want more serenity?
 Reduce the contrast by adding more mid-tones.
 It can be fun to play with these aspects of polish and finish to create a masterfully designed room or garden.